-In determining the audit procedures we took into account the results of our evaluation and testing of the operating effectiveness of the College-wide fraud risk management controls.
+In determining the audit procedures we took into account the results of our evaluation and testing of the operating effectiveness of some of the College-wide fraud risk management controls.

-We performed procedures including:
+We also performed procedures including:

-- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included revenue journal made to unrelated accounts and unusual journal entries in relation to cash and borrowings. - Inspecting cash receipts in the period prior to and following 31 July 2021 to verify tuition fee and other operating income had been recognised in the correct accounting period.
+Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included unusual postings to cash and journals posted following the period end.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the management (as required by auditing standards), and discussed with management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the directors (as required by auditing standards), and discussed with the directors the policies and procedures regarding compliance with laws and regulations.